Vermont National Guard: Adjutants general

 In the 1790s Vermont created the positions of adjutant general, inspector general and quartermaster general.
 Sometimes one individual filled all three positions, and sometimes they were filled separately.
 The adjutant general (sometimes abbreviated AG for adjutant general or TAG for "the adjutant general") is the senior uniformed military officer in the state, and is responsible for the recruiting, administration, equipping, training, maintenance and readiness of the National Guard.
 The adjutant general oversees preparations for out-of-state deployments when the National Guard is federally mobilized.
 The AG also directs the Guard's activities within the state when on state active duty.

 In Vermont the adjutant general is elected to a two-year term by the Vermont General Assembly.
-The election takes place in February of odd-numbered years, and the term starts in March.
 In the event of a vacancy when the legislature is not in session, the governor is authorized to make a temporary appointment.
+The election previously took place in February of odd-numbered years, and the term started in March.
+In 2022, the General Assembly passed legislation moving the election of the adjutant general to February of each even-numbered year beginning in 2024, with the two-year term to begin in March.
+In addition, the legislation details qualifications candidates for the position must possess, including: having attained the rank of colonel; be a currently serving member of the U.S. Army, U.S. Air Force, U.S. Army Reserve, U.S. Air Force Reserve, Army National Guard, or Air National Guard, or be eligible to return to service in the Army or Air National Guard; be a graduate of a Senior Service College; and be eligible for federal recognition as a general officer.

 The individuals who have served as Vermont's adjutant general include: